perseusrealdeal/PerseusDarkMode/README.md

 `Case: Manually`

-There is only one way to let it know that you'd like to change Dark Mode inside your app.
+Inside your app there is only one way to let it know that you'd like to change Dark Mode.

 Use DarkModeUserChoice hosted as a property in AppearanceService to assign the value of Dark Mode you want.